 I replanted a ring of groundcover (lamium) around the tree to include the tree in the garden.
-I added heuchera in various colors around the perimeter of the garden to define its new edge, including around the outer edges of the rock.
+I added heucherain various colors around the perimeter of the garden to define its new edge, including around the outer edges of the rock.
 Both of these inclusions make it easier for the lawnmower, removing the chore of trimming around the tree and rock.
 The large and overgrown clump of Solomon’s seal was dug out from around the rock.
 It was overpowering the rock and looked messy.
-Instead, I planted three different varieties of ornamental grass strategically around the edges of the rock, with two tall ones at the corners closest to the house and a shorter one at the front, outer edge.
+In its place, I planted three different varieties of ornamental grass.
+These were strategically placed around the edges of the rock.
+Two tall ones went at the corners closest to the house and a shorter one at the front, outer edge.
 This will draw the eye to the rock, making it an integral part of the garden.

 New plants included the heuchera, a dwarf shrub rose, a varigated and reblooming weigela, as well as several colorful and long blooming perennials.
 I reused a few daylilies, some (a very small portion) of the lamium, and none of the aggressive Solomon’s seal.
 Unused plants have been potted up in my ICU (home inventory of plants) for recycling (use in someone else’s gardens).
 Grass seed was sprinkled on the bare spots where the garden used to extend to.
-After the past few days of rainy weather the grass seed should be well watered.
+The grass seed should be well watered after the past few days of rainy weather.
 If the mild weather holds, the grass may even grow before spring.

 The end result was a smaller, tidier garden between the rock and the tree.
-As it is currently late in the season, the client will have to wait until next spring and summer to fully appreciate the new look…
+The client will have to wait until next summer, unfortunately, to fully appreciate the new look…

-Unfortunately, this week looks like our great weather is behind us so I will be starting that cleanup and winterizing this morning (after it warms up a bit)…not nearly as much fun as designing a new garden!
+Unfortunately, this current week looks like our great weather is behind us.
+That means Gardens4u will be starting that cleanup and winterizing this morning after it warms up a bit.
+Cleanup is not nearly as much fun as designing a new garden project!